-Environmental monitoring embraces a number of fields including; air, water, noise, light, and thermal measurement.
-However, interaction between disciplines is often minimal or even non-existent.
-There are limited multidisciplinary networks on environmental monitoring at European level with a specific metrological focus.
+Pollution monitoring, defined as the quantitative or qualitative measure of the presence, effect or level of any polluting substance in air, water or soil that is a threat for biodiversity and human health, is a very complex issue as it embraces a number of environmental matrices (air, water, soil, etc.), pollutants (organic, inorganic, radioactive, etc.) and disciplines.
+There are limited multidisciplinary networks on pollution monitoring at European level with a specific metrological focus, and interaction between disciplines is often minimal or even non-existent.
 Recent European initiatives, such as the One Health European Joint Programme (OHEJP), highlight the need for robust metrology references for multifactor research and for greater cooperation between individual themes.
-Consequently, there is a need for an integrated European Metrology Network to establish a long-term dialogue between the metrology community and stakeholders on environmental monitoring to support innovation, competitiveness and regulatory decision-making in this area.
+Consequently, there is a need for an integrated European Metrology Network to establish a long-term dialogue between the metrology community and stakeholders on pollution monitoring to support innovation, competitiveness and regulatory decision-making in this area.